9 Approaches to Pricing Strategy: How to Price a Product

 8. Economy Pricing Strategy

 As the name implies, the economy pricing strategy is all about offering the lowest price for a product.
 You’ll often see it applied to more basic or generic products, where quality and value isn’t essential.
+Additionally, these types of building products and materials require less marketing and advertising, helping to mitigate those costs.
 In order to compensate for lower prices, companies focus on increasing their volume.
+While you may not turn a large profit, this is often perceived as a more resilient pricing strategy, allowing brands to persist even in times of economic stagnation or decline.

 9. Premium Pricing Strategy

-The opposite of economy pricing, going to market with a premium pricing strategy means your brand is confident that the sub segment of the customer base you are targeting sees the upcharge for a “premium” product to be worthwhile to their personal standards or perceived needs for the project.
+The opposite of economy pricing, going to market with a premium pricing strategy means your brand is confident that the sub-segment of the customer base you are targeting sees the upcharge for a “premium” product to be worthwhile to their personal standards or perceived needs for the project.
+There’s a good chance you’ll see higher profit margins over time and cultivate a loyal customer base that isn’t price sensitive.
+Additionally, by establishing yourself as a premium brand, you can capture a market position that isn’t easily shaken by incoming competition.

 Using Market Research for Pricing Building Products and Materials

-Each pricing strategy has its pros and cons, and there are certain circumstances where one is preferable to the others, which also varies for different building product categories.
+Each pricing strategy has its pros and cons.
+There are certain circumstances where one is preferable to the others, which also varies for different building product categories.
+Furthermore, your pricing strategy can evolve over time as you learn more from custom market research about your customers, current market forces, and tailored ways to improve your brand health and awareness.

-Consider doing a price sensitivity analysis for your market and developing customer profiles for the individuals you’re targeting with your products—whether they’re certain segments of construction professionals, bureaucratic buyers like schools and municipalities, or DIY homeowners.
+Consider doing a price-sensitivity analysis for your specific products and developing customer profiles for the individuals you’re targeting with your products—whether they’re certain segments of construction professionals; bureaucratic buyers, such as schools and municipalities; or DIY homeowners.

-Additionally, when developing new building products or enhancing existing products, market research should also be conducted to give you a clear understanding of how much your customers would willingly pay for the product and to what degree certain features impact product preference and price sensitivity.
+Additionally, when developing new building products or enhancing existing products, market research should be conducted during your later product development stage gates to give you a clear understanding of how much your customers would willingly pay for the product and to what degree certain features impact product preference and price sensitivity.

-Through use of various research methods such as Product Usage Trials, MaxDiff Scaling, A/B Testing or Monadic Testing, our team at The Farnsworth Group applies proven research techniques that result in clear recommendations for your most successful concept in the marketplace.
+Through use of various research methods such as: Product Usage Trials, MaxDiff Scaling, or Monadic Testing, our team at The Farnsworth Group applies proven research techniques that result in clear recommendations for your most successful concept in the marketplace.
 You will know which concept stands out, why and what modifications will further increase adoption rates.